section-engineering-education/engineering-education/content/articles/quarkus-configuration-profiles/index.md

 - Try re-running the project in the other profiles.
 - Add new profile configurations and variables and run the application in them.

 Find the Repository with the article right [here](https://github.com/justusmbuvi/Quarkus-Configuration-profiles).
-Clone it and use it as per the licenses.
+Then, clone it and use it as per the licenses.

 ### Conclusion
 The following were learned in the article:

 - What is Quarkus configuration profiles